-- Recommend solutions that are driven by data, research, and best practices.
+- To recommend solutions that are driven by data, research, and best practices.

-- Provide an alternative to the justice system for the community to use as a response to individuals in a behavioral health-related crisis.
-Specific decision points include a pre-arrest, arrest, pretrial release, and reentry.
+- To provide an alternative to the criminal legal system for the community to use as a response to people in a behavioral health-related crisis.
+Specific decision points include pre-arrest, arrest, pretrial release, and reentry.

-- Provide an alternative to emergency department for individuals who have a behavioral health crisis.
+- To provide an alternative to the emergency department for people who have a behavioral health crisis.

-- Demonstrate that a collaborative approach is an effective, efficient strategy to provide optimal outcomes for those in our community with intensive needs while being fiscally and programmatically cutting edge.
+- To demonstrate that a collaborative approach is an effective, efficient strategy in providing optimal outcomes for those in the community with intensive needs while being fiscally and programmatically cutting edge.